Want to know how to write the best father of the bride speech for your daughter on her wedding day? Here's some essential tips and advice.

 Jokes are a great way to break the ice and loosen up the crowd.
 However, don’t be too focused on being funny.
 You’re the elder statesman of the speakers today, so you can afford to be a bit more conservative with your words.

 That doesn’t mean you have to be dull though.
 A few jibes at the expense of the wedding or your daughter’s love of spending are fine, just don’t cut too close to the bone.
 Leave it to the best man to really roast up the groom, and focus on welcoming your new son-in-law to the family.

 Hold on to your emotions

 This is such a big occasion for you and all your family, it can be easy to get caught up in the emotion of it all.
-Do you best to keep things light and happy, as nobody likes to see a grown man in tears.
-If there are some things you would like to say to your daughter, have a quiet word with her before you walk the aisle.
+Do your best to keep things light and happy.
+If there are some more emotional, or overly sentimental things you would like to say to your daughter, have a quiet word with her before you walk the aisle.

 The last word

-Ask any public speaker what their biggest fear is and they’ll often say it’s losing their place.
-Fumbling over your words and getting lost is nothing to be ashamed of, provided you can make a recovery.
+Ask any public speaker what their biggest fear is, and they’ll often say it’s losing their place.
+Fumbling over your words and getting lost is nothing to be ashamed of, provided you make a recovery.

 Take your speech on cue cards with bullet-pointed reminders of what you want to talk about.
-This will give you a more natural delivery and will save you fluttering to find your place.
+This will give you a more natural delivery and will save you struggling to find your place.